hugen79/NanoVNA-H/README.md

 At Ubuntu, the shell can be accessed via

-    $ sudo screen /dev/ttyACM0 19200
+    $ sudo screen /dev/ttyACM0 57600

 # Status

-Till now, the ADC porting is not done yet.
-So the touch function doesn't work.
-I will update the tree as soon as I finish the ADC porting.
+Till now, the ADC porting is not finished yet.
+So the touch and battery monitor functions don't work.
+I will update the code after I finish the ADC porting.
 The rest of functions are working.

-# Hardware mod candidate list:
+# Hardware mod candidates:

-- Add D2 Schottky diode to measure the battery.
+- Add D2 Schottky diode to measure the battery voltage.
 Easy.
 - Replace STM32F072CBT6 to STM32F303CCT6.
 Add 1.5K resistor between VDD and USB_DP.
 Harder.
 - Add 8MHz chrystal to PCB.
 Better with PCB revision.